My Name Is… Hunter

 Can I be rehomed with cats?
 No

-I am looking for… A foster or forever home
+I am looking for… A forever home

 Hunter has experienced a lot of change in his young life so far and sometimes struggles when transitioning to somewhere new.
 As a result of his lack of stimulation as a puppy, he can be anxious of the world.
 New owners should be patient in letting Hunter settle into a new home whilst adjusting to new surroundings.